open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

 	// +kubebuilder:validation:Enum=Label;Claim
 	TopologyKeyType TopologyKeyType `json:"topologyKeyType"`

-	// MaxSkew describes the degree to which the workload may be unevenly distributed.
+	// MaxSkew represents the degree to which the workload may be unevenly distributed.
 	// Skew is the maximum difference between the number of selected ManagedClusters in a topology and the global minimum.
 	// The global minimum is the minimum number of selected ManagedClusters for the topologies within the same TopologyKey.
-	//
-	// If not specified, the scheduler provides best-effort spread which will not limit the skew of the final placement decision.
-	// The final number of selected clusters will be determined by the number of ManagedClusters meet other placement requirements
-	// and NumberOfClusters.
-	// If specified, the scheduler will ensure that the skew of the final placement decision do not exceed MaxSkew.
-	// If this cannot be satisfied for the expected number of clusters, the scheduler will reduce the number of clusters to be
-	// included in the final placement decision.
-	//
-	// The minimum possible value of MaxSkew is 1.
+	// The minimum possible value of MaxSkew is 1, and the default value is 1.
 	// +optional
 	// +kubebuilder:validation:Minimum=1
+	// +kubebuilder:default=1
-	MaxSkew *int32 `json:"maxSkew,omitempty"`
+	MaxSkew int32 `json:"maxSkew"`

+	// WhenUnsatisfiable represents the action of the scheduler when MaxSkew cannot be satisfied.
+	// It could be DoNotSchedule or ScheduleAnyway.
+The default value is ScheduleAnyway.
+	// DoNotSchedule instructs the scheduler not to schedule more ManagedClusters when MaxSkew is not satisfied.
+	// ScheduleAnyway instructs the scheduler to keep scheduling even if MaxSkew is not satisfied.
+	// +optional
+	// +kubebuilder:validation:Enum=DoNotSchedule;ScheduleAnyway
+	// +kubebuilder:default=ScheduleAnyway
+	WhenUnsatisfiable UnsatisfiableMaxSkewAction `json:"whenUnsatisfiable"`
 }

-// TopologyKeyType represents the type of TopologyKey type TopologyKeyType string
+// TopologyKeyType represents the type of TopologyKey. type TopologyKeyType string

 const (
 	// Valid TopologyKeyType value is Claim, Label.
 	TopologyKeyTypeClaim TopologyKeyType = "Claim"
 	TopologyKeyTypeLabel TopologyKeyType = "Label"
 )

+// UnsatisfiableMaxSkewAction represents the action when MaxSkew cannot be satisfied. type UnsatisfiableMaxSkewAction string

+const (
+	// Valid UnsatisfiableMaxSkewAction value is DoNotSchedule, ScheduleAnyway.
+	DoNotSchedule  UnsatisfiableMaxSkewAction = "DoNotSchedule"
+	ScheduleAnyway UnsatisfiableMaxSkewAction = "ScheduleAnyway" )
 ```